A summary can be found below the story.

 Mot came for the people, and stayed for the stories.
-Wonderful stories, of potential promises and new arts, of things which can shape the land more than a simple plough or bull.
+Wonderful stories, of potential promises and new ways, of things which can shape the land more than a simple plough or bull.

 Then one day Mot said, ‘I want to explore these arts too.’

 So by day, Mot worked hard on his farmland, sowing seeds and churning dirt with continued strength, as Mot always tried hard with his daily work.

 And by night, Mot studied the arts, gathering stories from across the local land and compiling them, for others to see and read at the inn.

 Others at the inn did the same, but Mot did not mind.
 Mot added his own spice, a speck of cinnamon to add his own flavour, and he loved his work.
 It was new, and exciting, and fun.
 Mot was happy.

 But as the months passed, time became precious.
 More tasks filled Mot’s day, drip by drip as his bucket of time filled to the top.
 Family asked him for help.
 Friends asked him for cards.
 Life bestowed new tasks, always sudden and only sometimes pleasant.
 Drip.
 Drip.
 Drip.

 Then, before Mot realised, the bucket weighed heavily on his tired shoulders.
 The farmland was well-tended, but not without a sore legs and battered hands.
 The evenings became valuable, too valuable to spend on his own all the time.

 Mot felt like a flower trapped in four sides by clay, a thick dredge which needed to be removed so the flower can grow.
 Perhaps to a new direction, perhaps still upwards, but it still needed to grow regardless.
 Mot felt trapped.